flackend/gulp-sample-app/README.md

 ## What is Gulp

 Gulp is a task runner.
-It allows you to automate development tasks:
+It allows you to automate development tasks.
+A few examples:

 - Convert: SASS/LESS to CSS
 - Convert: ES6 or CoffeeScript to browser-supported JavaScript
 - Optimize: minify CSS, JavaScript, HTML; optimize images
 - Lint: check code and markup for errors or style (coding standards)
 - Live reload: auto-inject CSS, refresh browser/node server
+- Tests: run TDD tests (and the like)

 ## How does it work